 - Have dedicated landing pages for various properties such as Villas, Resorts etc. Each property must be optimised.

 - A breadcrumb at the top of the page helps search engines understand the structure of the site better.
-For the user, Breadcrumbs make the discovery of related information easily.
+For the user, Breadcrumbs make the discovery of related information easy.
 For example, A breadcrumb for the above page could be the following;

 Home >> Goa >> South Goa >> Villas in Baga Beach